Skip to main content

 We share the information that you provide to us with our staff so that we can provide our products and services to you.

 The Local Growth Hub is a trading name of Growth Platform, and any information you provide to the Local Growth Hub is held by Growth Platform.
-The information you provide to the Local Growth Hub may be shared with and used by Growth Platform, selected service providers and funders (e.g., local authorities, chambers, with Department for Levelling Up Housing and Communities (DLUHC) and Department for Business, Energy & Industrial Strategy (BEIS)) to record support provided, for reporting purposes and for subsequent evaluations of the programme.
+The information you provide to the Local Growth Hub may be shared with and used by Growth Platform, selected service providers and funders (e.g., local authorities, chambers, Ministry of Housing, Department for Levelling Up, Housing and Communities (DLUHC) and The Department for Business and Trade (DBT) to record support provided, for reporting purposes and for subsequent evaluations of the programme.

 Depending on the nature of your relationship with us and our partners, we may also share your personal data with our partners.
 You can find out more information about our partners on our website.